tutyamxx/CookieMonsta-Discord-BOT/README.md

 * [**Discord**](https://discordapp.com/) installed.

-# FIRST - Tools needed to be installed first in order to run the BOT properly:
+# Step 1 - Tools needed to be installed first in order to run the BOT properly

 ## For Linux: